MateoDe/Algorithms/README.md

 # BinarySearch
-A Simple demostration of a binary search algorithm
+A Simple demonstration of a binary search algorithm